 The distribution of Indigenous Peoples in the Lake Ontario Basin shifted over the years, the result of a complex series of events including amalgamation, confederacies, conflict, and associated migration.
-Today (Figure 4), on the Canadian side, First Nations represent three major ethnicities, the Anishinaabe, the Haudenosaunee, and the Cree.
+Today (Figure 4), on the Canadian side, First Nations represent two major ethnicities, the Anishinaabe and the Haudenosaunee.
 Métis people, who trace their ancestry to European and First Nations roots, have also established communities throughout the Lake Ontario and Niagara River Basins.
-On the U.S. side, Nations located in New York State are members of the Haudenosaunee or Iroquois Confederacy, the Mohawk, Cayuga, Onondaga, Oneida, Seneca, and Tuscarora, each with their own distinctive language, customs, and governments.
+On the U.S. side, Nations located in New York State are members of the Haudenosaunee or Iroquois Confederacy, the Mohawk, Cayuga, Onondaga, Oneida, Seneca, and Tuscarora, each with its own distinctive language, customs, and governments.